Rate this page:

 For an overview about how Tasks fit into Bamboo see the Bamboo Plugin Guide.

-You can get help with all Bamboo APIs by asking a question on Atlassian Answers.
+You can get help with all Bamboo APIs by asking a question on Atlassian Community.
 Don't forget to tag your question with bamboo and bamboo-development.

 In this overview of the Task APIs we highlight how Tasks are executed, defined, configured and how to use optional APIs such as Executables, Test Parsing, Logging, Capabilities, Requirements and design considerations for running Tasks on Remote Agents